+There are plenty of opportunities out there for those wanting experience in the insurance profession, ranging from a couple of weeks to something more long-term.
 With the wide variety of student and graduate work opportunities out there, it can be difficult to navigate your options.
-The summaries below haven been put together to help you identify what you should be doing, and when.
+The summaries below have been put together to help you identify what you should be doing, and when.

 Also called: graduate scheme, graduate programme